 Proof note

-Digital Refraction rebuilt its own web foundation to make the site easier for search engines, AI answer engines, and customers to understand.
+Digital Refraction rebuilt its own web foundation to make the site easier for search engines, newer discovery tools, and customers to understand.

 Summary